jnbdz/SunsetERP/README.md

 - [x] Create API for framework infos and health
 - [x] Update Gradle
 - [x] Update Quarkus
-- [ ] What is the version of OFBiz did I used to start?
+- [x] What is the version of OFBiz did I used to start? -- anything after [commit (on Aug 29, 2023)](https://github.com/apache/ofbiz-framework/commit/950be5b0aa2283147be6fc2ebdded06d09831627).
+For the documentation: **2024-04-20**.
 - [ ] Refactor `build.gralde`
   - [ ] Analyse
-  - [ ] Refactor and make sure the code is being merge properly
+  - [ ] Refactor and make sure the code is being merged properly
   - [ ] Refactor CLASSPATH (`System.getProperty("java.class.path");`)
     - [ ] Analyse is `component-load.xml` for `applications/` and `framework/` are being removed from Gradle level
     - [ ] Add the different paths for framework and applications since we are dividing not like OFBiz that merges them